Lo sentimos, la página que usted busca no se ha podido encontrar. Puede intentar su búsqueda de nuevo o visitar la lista de temas populares.

 The Symptom Checker quiz can help you spot possible signs of ADHD in your child.
 If you think your child might have ADHD, it’s important to get them a thorough evaluation from a professional.

 The first signs of ADHD are often hyperactive or impulsive behaviors.
 They usually show up in children between three and six years old.
-Hyperactive or impulsive behaviors include:
+Does your child:

-• Having a lot of energy and struggling to sit still
+• Have a lot of energy and struggle to sit still

-• Often running around and climbing on things
+• Often run around and climb on things

 The other symptoms of ADHD are inattentive behaviors.
 These usually show up once the child starts school.
-Inattentive behaviors include:
+Does your child:

-• Appearing not to listen when someone speaks to them
+• Appear not to listen when someone speaks to them

-• Avoiding things that involve a lot of thinking or effort
+• Avoid things that involve a lot of thinking or effort

-• Seeming unaware of what’s going on around them
+• Seem unaware of what’s going on around them

 Not all kids with ADHD have both kinds of symptoms.
-Some have only hyperactive symptoms, and others have only inattentive symptoms.
+Some have only inattentive symptoms.

 ADHD symptoms in girls vs. boys

 About twice as many boys as girls are diagnosed with ADHD.
-But that is partly because girls may be more likely to have inattentive symptoms of ADHD.
+But that is partly because girls may be more likely to have only inattentive symptoms of ADHD.
 For example, they might get distracted easily and struggle to pay attention in class, but their teacher might not notice or else dismiss them as just spacey.
-A child who has hyperactive symptoms, like getting up and running around the classroom, is much harder to miss or ignore.
+A child who has hyperactive symptoms, such as being unable to stay in their seat in the classroom, is much harder to miss or ignore.

 If you think your daughter might have ADHD, the Symptom Checker can give you more information and next steps.